jchai002/choir-justice-supplies/fr/en/conference-server.markdown

 ## How do I set up a conference server?

-You can add a conference server to your account by [viewing our video tutorial](https://youtu.be/apkA-5DlbQA), or by following the directions below:
+You can add a conference server to your account by following the directions below:

 1. Log into your Ooma Office Manager at [http://office.ooma.com](http://office.ooma.com/) and navigate to "[Conferences](http://office.ooma.com/#conferences)" under the "Setup" tab, as shown in the following illustration: \\
    ![conference server tab]({{ site.baseurl }}/assets/images/ooma_office_manager/conference_server_tab.png)